jprillo/gatsby3starter/src/pages/services/index.md

 We provide complete wine solution and distribution/marketing platform.

 * Strong ﬁnancial backing.
+* Long-Standing Trade and producer relationships
-* Ability to source wine globally through our own wine growers.
+* Ability to source wine globally through our own Estate and winegrower Network
-* Manage and develop a portfolio of key brands as well as activities (bottling, grands crus & rare wines).
+* Proof of concept in bringing Private label brands that exceed quality and profitability expectations.
-* USA distribution platform, from Import to Compliance and Warehousing.
-Wholesalers in NY, Florida and 10 additional States, with plans to build additional Distribution Centers in Major States.
+* USA distribution platform, from Import to Compliance, Wholesale and Warehousing.
+Regional and National wholesaler relationships that match, Trade partner needs.
-* Worldwide distribution platform to facilitate clients needs.
-Increase efﬁciency and develop Economies of Scale, Branding practices and Synergies.
-We work closely with our clients to develop customized wine programs, premium brands, speciﬁc wine brand concept or curated listings.
+* Economies of Scale and our streamlined approach, provides maximum quality and profitability standards for our Trade partners.
+We work closely with our clients to develop customized wine programs.
 * Provide a Roadmap and timeline to bringing your Label to market.
+‘Turnkey approach, with a Tailor made execution.’
+* Develop marketing concepts, with our clients, so as to have strong sell-thru and long term brand building.

 <!--EndFragment-->